brad82/nocp-formulary/_pages/7.1/glucagon.md

 ## Indications

-Hypoglycemia - unable to use oral glucose
+Hypoglycemia and unable to get an IV for D50W

+β blocker overdose (ALS Only)

+Calcium channel blocker overdose (ALS Only)

 ## Contraindications